New type of hydrogenlike charm-pion or charm-kaon matter

-In this Letter, we predict the existence of hydrogen-like charm-pion matters, where we can borrow some ideas by examining the hydrogen atom, the molecular ion, and the diatomic molecule, which are typical matter composed of the positive charged proton and the negative charged electron via the Coulomb potential, as shown in Fig. \ref{fig:Handcharm}.
-Taking the charmed meson $D^+$ and $\pi^-$ as the counterparts of $p$ and $e^-$, one gets a new kind of hydrogen-like charm-pion matter.
-As shown in Fig. \ref{fig:Handcharm}, there is a hydrogen-like atom ($H_{D^+}^{\pi^-}$), a molecular ion ($H_{D^+D^+}^{\pi^-}$), and a diatomic molecule ($H_{D^+D^+}^{\pi^-\pi^-}$) in charm-pion matter, which correspond to the known hydrogenous matter.
-However, the proposed hydrogen-like charm-pion matter has some unique properties that are different from those of hydrogenous matter, which is the reason for attracting our attention.
-First of all, the wave functions of these hydrogen-like charm-pion matters are sufficiently simple because the $D^+$ and $\pi^-$ are spin-0 particles, which can give the explicitly quantitative analysis of them.
+In this paper, we predict the existence of hydrogenlike charm-pion matters, where we can borrow some ideas by examining the hydrogen atom, the molecular ion, and the diatomic molecule, which are typical matter composed of the positive charged proton and the negative charged electron via the Coulomb potential, as shown in Fig. \ref{fig:Handcharm}.
+Taking the charmed meson $D^+$ and $\pi^-$ as the counterparts of $p$ and $e^-$, one gets a new kind of hydrogenlike charm-pion matter.
+As shown in Fig. \ref{fig:Handcharm}, there is a hydrogenlike atom ($H_{D^+}^{\pi^-}$), a molecular ion ($H_{D^+D^+}^{\pi^-}$), and a diatomic molecule ($H_{D^+D^+}^{\pi^-\pi^-}$) in charm-pion matter, which correspond to the known hydrogenous matter.
+However, the proposed hydrogenlike charm-pion matter has some unique properties that are different from those of hydrogenous matter, which is the reason for attracting our attention.
+First of all, the wave functions of these hydrogenlike charm-pion matters are sufficiently simple because the $D^+$ and $\pi^-$ are spin-0 particles, which can give the explicitly quantitative analysis of them.
 Second, {because of the Pauli principle, the wave functions of two protons or two electrons are antisymmetric.
 The situation is quite different in charm-pion matter, where the wave functions of two charmed mesons or two pions must be symmetric.
-In this letter, we perform a cross-calculation of the two systems to study how such symmetry affects the solution.} In addition, for the charm-pion matter, the strong interaction as a perturbation contribution can lead to the energy shift of the discussed system.
+In this paper, we perform a cross-calculation of the two systems to study how such symmetry affects the solution.} In addition, for the charm-pion matter, the strong interaction as a perturbation contribution can lead to the energy shift of the discussed system.
 Thus, the predicted charm-pion matter can be used to study the nonperturbative behaviour of strong interaction, which could be tested by the experimental measurement.
-Of course, there is also charm-kaon matter as an extension of the focused hydrogeon-like charm-pion matter, which will also be investigated in this letter.
+Of course, there is also charm-kaon matter as an extension of the focused hydrogenlike charm-pion matter, which will also be investigated in this paper.